caxanga334/NavBot/docs/WEAPONINFO_CONFIG.md

 # Weapon Information Configuration File

 The weapon information provide bots with information about how a weapon can be used.
 The configuration file is stored at `config/<mod folder>/weapons.cfg`.
+It's recommended that you create a copy and rename it to `weapons.custom.cfg` before making modifications to it.

 ## File Format